CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   route-map        Route map to apply to Updates received from this peer aspath-list      AS-Path filter list to apply to Updates received from this
                    peer
-  prefix-list      Prefix list to apply to Updates received from this peer  -h, --help       Show help.## nv set vrf <vrf-id> router bgp peer-group <peer-group-id> address-family ipv6-unicast policy inbound aspath-list none
+  prefix-list      Prefix list to apply to Updates received from this peer

+## nv set vrf <vrf-id> router bgp peer-group <peer-group-id> address-family ipv6-unicast policy inbound aspath-list none

 ### Usage